-Today I understand, when we are young, we are trying to cope or reacting to the situation.
+Today I understand, when we are young, we are trying to cope and reacting to the situation.

 What is difficult for me to understand is WHY years later these patient needs have never been met.

 After contacting Activity Directors throughout the state of Illinois, I discovered they all had the same needs, then I contacted Activity Directors in other states and I heard the same issues, patients with dementia were being frustrated.

 I was shocked and excited at the same time, because I realized I had found “a need”.

-Now it was up to me to fill it.
-Age appropriate, stimulate conversations and the patients enjoyed puzzles but there were not any they could easily do.
+Now it was up to me to fill it: age appropriate, stimulate conversations; the patients enjoyed puzzles but there weren’t any they could easily do.

 They gave me the blueprint all I had to do was follow it.

 When I was a child, mother always had a card table up with a puzzle of many small pieces on it.
 Both of my parents worked on it, but mom enjoyed the challenge more and puzzles was one activity she missed doing.